neilenns/node-deepstackai-trigger/README.md

 spin up and work.
 Use your Docker client to review log messages from the `trigger`
 container: there's ample logging to help track down any configuration errors that may exist.

+## Building this yourself

+Interested in building this locally?
+Check out the [CONTRIBUTING.md](CONTRIBUTING.md) guide for quick steps on how to clone and run in under five minutes.